shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 </p>
 <br>

 As someone who has frequently lunged into modelling without a cause, I can attest to the pervasive culture of the 'Modelling Silo' in Data Science.
 This 'cycle' is wholly disconnected to pertinent questions and, any useful actionable output.
-T

 ## Model for a reason
 Now that we have been cautioned to think before we model, we can identify how models would be useful to understand playground accessibility in Wellington.